 Application Instructions for Foreign Law Graduates

 All applicants must submit the following documents: (1) completed application form; (2) all law school transcripts; (3) all other degree transcripts; (4) personal statement; (5) résumé; and (6) two letters of recommendation.
-In addition, some international students may be required to submit results from the Test for English as a Foreign Language (TOEFL) and/or the Law School Admission Test (LSAT).
+In addition, some international students may be required to submit results from the Test Of English as a Foreign Language (TOEFL) and/or the Law School Admission Test (LSAT).
 While interviews are not a regular part of the admissions process, the admissions committee reserves the right to call any applicant for an interview during the evaluation process.

 All LL.M. applicants must have received or expect to receive a J.D. or LL.B. degree from an ABA-approved American law school or the foreign equivalent prior to matriculation.
 Official final transcripts confirming conferral of all undergraduate, graduate, and law degrees must be received from the issuing school prior to matriculation (No transcript is necessary for work completed at New York Law School).

 All LL.M. applicants are required to submit a two-page, typed, double-spaced personal statement.
-The statement provides applicants with an opportunity to describe their reasons for pursuing an LL.M. or certificate and to elaborate on their abilities and experience.
+The statement provides applicants with an opportunity to describe their reasons for pursuing an LL.M. and to elaborate on their abilities and experience.

 Letters of Recommendation